Skip to content

 • custom_properties (dict | None): Custom properties including RDF triples

-• field_metadata (dict[str, FieldSchema]): Per-column metadata, keyed by column name
+• field_metadata (dict[str, FieldSchema]): Per-column metadata, keyed by column name (tabular shortcut over component_metadata)

 • slug (str | None): Dataset slug, used at write time